I stayed in a tiny house on Sylt for 155 euros per night - Breaking Latest News

 In the most expensive season, the Tiny Houses on Sylt cost 155 euros per night.

 It doesn’t always have to be the five-star hotel.
-Christian Jürgensen’s properties are as booked up as the luxury hotels on the North Sea island of Sylt.
+Christian Jürgensen’s properties are as booked as they are luxury hotels on the North Sea island of Sylt.
 But he is far from calling their prices.
 Jürgensen is the owner of the Mühlenhof campsite in Morsum, in the east of the island.

 He has owned it for quite a long time, his father has run the campsite since the 1980s.
 The 38-year-old Jürgensen recently exchanged the caravan rental for the rental of ten mobile homes.
 For him, the next-level trailers, so to speak, he wanted “to offer people something great,” he explains to Business Insider on site.

-The small houses are now on the campsite, you have to walk through the main path until you see them, they have typical North German names like “Fiete” and “Einar”.
+The little houses are now on the campsite, you have to walk the main path until you see them, they have typical North German names like “Fiete” and “Einar”.
 Each mobile home has two bedrooms and a sofa bed in the living room.

 And this is what it looks like inside the Tiny Houses in Morsum on Sylt: